RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Scenario 4 : Update Petclinic application version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Here we are updating petclinic application version 2.02.71 to 2.02.72:

 1. Import RLCatalyst instance/VM .
 Ignore this step if you have already executed **Scenario 1**
  * Go to Workzone and expand the Organization tree on the left side to get the environments .
 Click on Import by IP icon
  * Enter <ip address> of the instance in the IP Address field. enter ubuntu as user name, password or pem file and enter all the details and click on import button and wait until **Instance Bootstrap Successfully**